 Another food from our friends at Horizon, Amicus Small Breed Dog Food, is specifically designed with the needs of small breed dogs in mind.
-Amicus is a meat-rich and low-glycemic formula that is well suited to the higher metabolism of small breeds.
+Amicus is a meat-rich and low-glycemic formula well suited to a small breeds' higher metabolism.

 The smaller and softer kibble is designed to be easier to chew and digest and helps to improve palatability for picky pets.
-The pre and probiotic booster on this kibble further enhance digestion and nutrient absorption.
+The pre and probiotic booster in this kibble further enhances digestion and nutrient absorption.

 Affordable dog food for allergies is one of the more difficult types to find.
 Hypoallergenic dog food is a term used to describe food that uses a single animal protein and a limited amount of other food ingredients.
 This is helpful in eliminating known or suspected dog food allergies from the diet.

 Unfortunately, a lot of the animal proteins that are commonly used in hypoallergenic diets are a little more expensive.
 Common proteins like chicken and turkey are usually the first to be eliminated, and alternatives like fish, lamb, kangaroo, duck, or rabbit often come with a bigger price tag.

 Fortunately, you have options when shopping for the best hypoallergenic dog food.

 Top Picks: Kasiks

 Allergy-friendly dog food isn’t usually cheap, but Kasiks is the ideal solution for itchy pets on a budget.
 These single protein foods are grain and gluten-free, using limited ingredients and making it easy to remove common allergens from your dog’s diet.